Combinatorial bases of modules for affine Lie algebra B_2^(1)

-B.L.~Feigin and A.V.~Stoyanovsky gave in \cite{FS} a construction of bases of standard modules $L(\Lambda)$ for affine Lie algebra $\tilde{\mathfrak g}$ of type $A_1\sp{(1)}$ consisting of semi-infinite monomials.
-In \cite{P1} such a construction was given for all standard modules for affine Lie algebras of type $A_n\sp{(1)}$, and it turned out that basis elements are closely related to $(k,n+1)$-admissible configurations --- combinatorial objects introduced and studied in a series of papers \cite{FJLMM}--\cite{FJMMT}.
-On the other side, for any classical simple Lie algebra $\mathfrak g$ such bases are constructed in \cite{P2} for basic modules $L(\Lambda_0)$.
-In a proof of linear independence a crystal base character formula \cite{KKMMNN} is used, but it was not clear ``why'' this proof works and how such approach could be extended to higher level standard modules.
+On the other side, for any classical simple Lie algebra $\mathfrak g$ and any possible $\mathbb Z$-grading \eqref{E:general Z-grading} such construction is given in \cite{P2} for the basic $\hat{\mathfrak g}$-module $L(\Lambda_0)$.
+In each of these cases a weight basis of ${\mathfrak g}_{1}$ is interpreted as a perfect crystal for the quantum group $U_q({\hat{\mathfrak g}}_0)$ and in a proof of linear independence a crystal base character formula \cite{KKMMNN} is used, but it was not clear ``why'' this proof works and how such approach could be extended to higher level standard modules.
 A new understanding came from the works of G.~Georgiev \cite{G} and S.~Capparelli, J.~Lepowsky and A.~Milas \cite{CLM1} and \cite{CLM2} based on a general idea of J.~Lepowsky to use intertwining vertex operators to build bases of standard modules and obtain Rogers-Ramanujan-type recursions for their graded dimensions.
-Their way of using intertwining operators inspired simpler proof of linear independence for $A_n\sp{(1)}$ in \cite{P3} and new constructions for $A_n\sp{(1)}$ in \cite{T} and $D_4\sp{(1)}$ in \cite{Ba}.
-In this paper we use Capparelli-Lepowsky-Milas' approach to extend the construction in \cite{P2} to all standard modules $L(\Lambda)$ for affine Lie algebra $\tilde{\mathfrak g}$ of type $B_2\sp{(1)}$, and, along the way, we obtain a presentation theorem for Feigin-Stoyanovsky's subspaces and a new proof of linear independence of monomial bases of $A_1\sp{(1)}$-modules $L(k\Lambda_0)$ constructed in \cite{MP1}, \cite{MP2} and \cite{FKLMM}.
-The underlying structure of Feigin-Stoyanovsky's subspaces is parallel to the structure of principal subspaces studied, for example, in \cite{G}, \cite{Cal}, \cite{CalLM} and \cite{AKS}.
+Their way of using intertwining operators inspired a simpler proof of linear independence for $A_n\sp{(1)}$ in \cite{P3}, and new constructions for $D_4\sp{(1)}$ by I.~Baranovi\' c in \cite{Ba} and for $A_n\sp{(1)}$ by G.~Trup\v cevi\' c in \cite{T} for all possible $\mathbb Z$-gradings \eqref{E:general Z-grading}.

+In this paper we use Capparelli-Lepowsky-Milas' approach to extend the construction in \cite{P2} to all standard modules $L(\Lambda)$ for affine Lie algebra $\hat{\mathfrak g}$ of type $B_2\sp{(1)}$.
+In this case we neither have a lattice construction of level $1$ modules nor Dong-Lepowsky's intertwining operators \cite{DL}, but we manage to construct intertwining operators we need in a proof of linear independence by using vertex operator algebra theory and results of C.~Dong, H.~Li and G.~Mason \cite{DLM} on simple currents.
+Along the way we also obtain a presentation theorem for Feigin-Stoyanovsky type subspaces.
+The underlying structure of Feigin-Stoyanovsky type subspaces is parallel to the structure of principal subspaces studied, for example, in \cite{G}, \cite{Cal}, \cite{CalLM} and \cite{AKS}.